-My Residential Architecture speciality is New homes and home Extensions with an emphasis of integrating Landscape into the design.
+My Residential Architecture specialty is new homes and home extensions with an emphasis on Passive Solar Design, integration of Landscape and providing a sense of Place.
 Architecturally designed swimming pools often feature in my landscapes and spaces that blur the boundaries between indoor and outdoors are a personal favourite.

 If you find this site of any use please share the love by hitting my Google plus one button or share with your friends.
 Social marketing is bigger than ever and every “like” and plus one helps.